subhadipchowdhury/subhadipchowdhury.github.io/index.md

 <hr>

 <div class='anchor'>
-## Research interests and background
+## Research Interests and Background
 </div>
 I am currently interested in various Topological and Dynamical properties of Group of homeomorphisms of Circle and related problems in low dimensional Dynamics, Geometry, Topology and Geometric Group Theory.